 Video of the Day

 Things You'll Need

 How to Care for a Donkey Ear Plant

 Plant donkey ears in a garden bed with full, all-day sunlight or with full morning sun and light afternoon shade and in soil that drains well.
 Indoors, place the plant near a window that receives direct, all-day sun.

-Water donkey ears when the top 1 to 2 inches of soil begin to dry out, but before the soil is completely dry.
+Water donkey ears when the top 1 to 2 inches of soil begin to dry out but before the soil is completely dry.
 Provide just enough water to garden plants to moisten the soil to 6 inches deep.
 Water potted plants until the excess begins to drip from the pot bottom.
-Empty any drained water from the drip tray, if the pot has one, after watering.
+Empty any drained water from the drip tray if the pot has one.
 Donkey ears require watering approximately once per week.

 Feel the stem base and inspect the leaves regularly for signs of fungal growth, such as soft, mushy stems and leaves or visible fungal growth or spotting.
 These symptoms indicate overly wet soil and rotting roots.
 Allow the soil to dry out almost completely before watering again.
 Plants do not usually survive once they have begun to rot.

-Trim off the pups, which look like miniature donkey ear plants that form at the tips of the leaves before the plant dies back after flowering.
-Wipe the shears with a rag soaked in rubbing alcohol to disinfect them, and then cut off the pups where they join to the leaf.
+Trim off the pups, which look like miniature donkey ear plants that form at the tips of the leaves, before the plant dies back after flowering.
+Wipe the garden scissors or pruning shears with a rag soaked in rubbing alcohol to disinfect them and then cut off the pups where they join to the leaf.

 Bring donkey ears indoors during the winter if your area experiences freezes or extended periods of cold.
 Place the pot in a sunny window and water when the soil dries out, or about once each week.
 Move the plant back outdoors in spring or early summer when all danger of frost has passed.